Dihadron Fragmentation and the Confinement Transition in Energy Correlators

 \begin{widetext} In the region $\{ \Lambda_{\rm QCD}^2, \vec{P}_{a\perp}^2 \}\ll Q^2$, the two hadrons originate from a single fragmenting parton, and hence have the same $H\otimes D$ factorization~\cite{Pitonyak:2025lin,Pitonyak:2023gjx,Rogers:2024nhb} as the single-inclusive hadron production, with the same hard coefficients $H_i(x,\frac{Q}{\mu},\mu)$,

-Here $H_i$ describe the production of parton $i$ with energy fraction $x = 2E_i/Q$, and are now known to N$^3$LO~\cite{He:2025hin}.
-The observed energy fraction of the hadrons are given by $\xi_a = 2E_a/Q$.
+where $\sigma_0$ is the Born-level total cross section.
+Here $H_i$ describe the production of parton $i$ with momentum fraction $x = k^-/q^-$, and are now known to N$^3$LO~\cite{He:2025hin}.
+The observed momentum fraction of the hadrons are given by $\xi_a = p_{h_a}^-/q^-$.
 Further below we will exploit the fact that \eq{dihadprod} remains valid when $\Lambda_{\rm QCD}^2\ll \vec{P}_{a\perp}^2$. \end{widetext}

 Eq.~(\ref{eq:dihadprod}) provides the input needed in \eq{EECdef} when $h_i\ne h_j$.
 The EEC also has a contribution with $h_i = h_j$, with the two detectors on the same hadron.
 This contribution comes from the single-hadron production given by